-Regardless, the 5th of May is still an excellent opportunity to embrace and appreciate the amazing culture of Mexico.
+It's the 16 of September, and we're celebrating all things Mexico.
 So grab a Corona and a plate of comida, and celebrate the festive holiday with your family and friends!
-And while you're at it, take a moment to appreciate all the wonderful things you have Mexico to be thankful for:
+And while you're at it, take a moment to appreciate just a few of the wonderful things you have Mexico to be thankful for:

 Chocolatethinkstock View all slides